 - Care management programs that can help you get the best results from our prescribed drug therapy

-Your Certificate of Coverage includes specific terms, conditions, exclusions, and limitations about your specialty drug benefits.
+Your Benefit Booklet (Certificate of Coverage) includes specific terms, conditions, exclusions, and limitations about your specialty drug benefits.

 Some plans allow an initial 30-day fill and a 30-day refill for maintenance drugs before 90DayMyWay requires members to get 90-day fills.
 Check your Certificate of Coverage for details.
 Drug quantity level limits apply to all applicable generic equivalents of the brand-name products.
 Applicable home delivery quantity levels are two to three times the retail quantity level limits, depending on the prescription drug benefit design chosen by the member or employer group.